korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_13_Streams/README.md

-It's a little easier to see now that both the _sorted_ and _findFirst_ operations aren't in this stream pipeline any more.
+It's a little easier to see now that both the _sorted_ and _findFirst_ operations aren't in this stream pipeline anymore.
 Instead, _sorted_ has been removed, and _findFirst_ has been replaced with this single terminal operation,